swcurran/rancher-catalog/templates/crashplan/0/readme.md

 ### Usage:

- Select Crashplan from the catalog.
+ Select Crashplan from the Rancher Catalog.

  Click deploy.

  Do some trickery with Crashplan to authenticate the server with your Crashplan account.
-As noted in the Code 42 document on a headless Crashplan server, you need to do some manipulations on your "Local Machine" - the machine you want backed up by your Crashplan Docker server and the "Headless Crashplan" running on Rancher.
+As noted in the Code 42 document on a headless Crashplan server, you need to do some manipulations on your "Local Machine" - the machine you want backed up by your Crashplan Docker server - to configure the "Headless Crashplan" running on Rancher.

  1. On your Local Machine, make a backup of the current .ui_info config file located:
  ..* Linux: /var/crashplan/data/id/.ui_info